Jklein64/wiros_processing/README.md

 - `rssi_threshold` : Only keep CSI for frames where RSSI is above this limit.
 Filters out poor-quality measurements.

 - `compensation_array` : Optional path to a [compensation file](#collecting-compensation-data).
 These are channel-specific files containing calibration values for the measured phase.
 Compensation files should be stored in the format `{receiver IP}-{channel number}.npy`, e.g. `192.168.1.1-36.npy`.
 This repo only supports using one channel's compensation file at a time.

-- `tof_offset_correction` : Try to shift TOF to 0 by fitting a complex exponential to subcarrier phase and then dividing it out.
-Helps remove CFO, NTS offset.

 ## Collecting Compensation Data